Bizordec/vk-to-tgm/README.md

     cp out/.env .env
     ```

-2. Run the app using Docker Compose:
+2. After that, you have two options:
+   - Run the application without SSL certificate:

         ```sh
         docker compose up --build --remove-orphans

         # Or, if you also want to handle playlists
         docker compose --profile with-pl up --build --remove-orphans
         ```

-If you want to install client SSL certificate, read [here](setup/ssl/README.md).

-TODO: write about SSL with docker here.
+   - Run the application with SSL certificate - read [this guide](SSL.md).

 ## Uninstallation